Senate moves toward supporting U.S. helicopters for Iraq

 "The administration would certainly support providing Apaches, especially given the situation on the ground," State Department spokeswoman Jen Psaki told reporters.
 "Obviously, that is something we are working with Congress on."

-Senator Carl Levin, another leading Democrat, warned that the impact of U.S. military sales was limited in Iraq's growing conflict.

-"While an ongoing relationship is in our interests, no amount of military equipment from us will protect the Iraqi people if their government continues to place sectarian goals ahead of sound governance," he said.

-(Reporting by Missy Ryan, Patricia Zengerle, Richard Cowan, Eric Beech and David Lawder; Editing by Jonathan Oatis, Dan Grebler and Ken Wills)
+(Reporting by Missy Ryan, Patricia Zengerle, Richard Cowan, Eric Beech and David Lawder; Editing by Jonathan Oatis and Dan Grebler)